bminer/node-static-asset/README.md

 **"Cache Strategy" Object** - a "cache strategy" object should implement one or more of the following methods:

-- `lastModified(filename, cb)` - a function that accepts a filename and returns its last modified date to the callback.
-If a last modified date could not be determined, null is passed to the callback; otherwise, static-asset *may* use this Date to set the `Last-Modified` HTTP response header when the resource is requested.
+- `lastModified(filename)` - a function that accepts a filename and returns its last modified date.
+If a last modified date could not be determined, the function should return `null`; otherwise, static-asset *may* use this Date to set the `Last-Modified` HTTP response header when the resource is requested.

-	- `label_or_filename` - a label or filename in `path`
-	- `cb` - a callback of the form `cb(err, lastModifiedDate)`
-- `etag(filename, cb)` - Same as lastModified (above), except that it must return an ETag (or hash value) to the callback.
-If the returned ETag is not null, static-asset *may* use this value to set the `ETag` HTTP header when the named resource is requested.
+- `etag(filename, cb)` - Same as lastModified (above), except that it must return an ETag (or hash value).
+If the returned ETag is not `null`, static-asset *may* use this value to set the `ETag` HTTP header when the named resource is requested.
-- `expires(filename, cb)` - Same as lastModified (above), except
+- `expires(filename)` - Same as lastModified (above), except
 	that it must return a Date Object indicating when the resource shall expire.
 The Date may be no more than one year in the future.
 If `expires` is implemented, static-asset *may* use the date to set an `Expires` and/or `Cache-Control: max-age` HTTP headers; otherwise, static-asset will use a Date approximately one year into the future.

-**req.assetFingerprint(label_or_filename)** - Using static-asset's "cache
-strategy", return a URL fingerprint for the labelled resource, or if no such label is registered, attempt to locate the specified filename within the `path` to determine its fingerprint.
+**req.assetFingerprint(label_or_filename)** - Return a URL fingerprint for the labelled resource, or if no such label is registered, use the "cache strategy" to determine the file's ETag or last modified date.
+If an ETag is provided by the cache strategy, it will be used to generate the fingerprint;
+otherwise, the last modified date will be used.

 **req.assetFingerprint(label, urlFingerprint, cacheInfo)** - Registers a URL fingerprint for the specified label.